 Why do people celebrate Pride?

-Pride is also a chance for LGBTQIA+ to take part in protests and marches to ask for equality.
-As well as this it is a way to honour the LGBTQIA+ people who have been murdered, or have taken their own lives, because of who they are.
+Pride is also a chance for LGBTQ+ to take part in protests and marches to ask for equality.
+As well as this it is a way to honour the LGBTQ+ people who have been murdered, or have taken their own lives, because of who they are.

 Why is Pride month in June?

 Pride month takes place in June to commemorate the Stonewall Riots that took place in June 1969.
 The Stonewall Riots began when police raided a gay bar, The Stonewall Inn.
 The events that took place that day then led to more protests to demand better treatment and rights for LGBTQ+ people.
 The Stonewall Riots were the beginning of a movement over many decades that has lead to lots of LGBT people across the world being able to live openly and not hide who they are.

 There are lots of different Pride events that take place!
 These include events exclusively for and by transgender people, free Pride events that don’t charge any money to attend, as well as the bigger events that can include musical acts, food stalls and bars, and places to shop.